Evaluation of Cytomegalovirus Seroprevalence in Pregnant Women: A Multicenter Study

 Results

 Among 16,761 pregnant women, 261 (1.6%) tested positive for CMV-IgM.
 Of these, 126 (48.3%) underwent CMV-IgG avidity testing, and three cases demonstrated low avidity, indicating recent primary infection.
 Ultrasonographic abnormalities in these three fetuses included hydrops fetalis, polyhydramnios, skin edema, and hyperechogenic bowel.
-Additionally, five patients with high CMV-IgG levels underwent IgG avidity testing; fetal USG findings in these cases revealed intrauterine growth restriction, oligohydramnios, and cranial abnormalities.
+Despite high CMV-IgG avidity, five cases showed abnormal findings on detailed fetal ultrasonography namely intrauterine growth restriction, oligohydramnios, and cranial anomalies.

 Conclusion